gwijthoff/tacitmedia/resources.md

 [Our Data Bodies](https://www.odbproject.org/), in Charlotte, Detroit, and LA, tracking "the ways our communities’ digital information is collected, stored, and shared by government and corporations"

+[#MoreThanCode](https://morethancode.cc/), a participatory action research project intended to better understand the types of work currently being done with technology for social justice

 ## Organizations

 [Data and Society](https://datasociety.net/), research center in NYC